apache/mxnet/example/multihost_training/README.md

 Last login: Wed Jan 31 18:06:45 2018 from 72.21.198.67
 ```

-Note that I did not have to provide any kind of authentication to login to the machine.
-This can be done through multiple methods.
+Note that no authentication information was provided to login to the host.
+This can be done using multiple methods.
 One easy way is to specify the ssh certificates in ~/.ssh/config.
 Example:

 ```
 ~$ cat ~/.ssh/config